norihiro/obs-audio-latency-comparator/README.md

 Select audio sources that you want to compare.

+### Include Sync Offset

+By enabling this option, the `Sync Offset` configured at `Advanced Audio Properties` will be added.

 ### Window

 Window to calculate the correlation of the two specified sources.